 But if there’s one thing millennials hate, it’s using their phones to call for support.

-According to Salesforce survey, almost:
+According to a Salesforce survey, almost:

 - 89 percent of millennial use a search engine to find answers before making a call to get customer service

 - 67 percent of them have increased their expectations in the past year regarding customer support

 - 78 percent of millennial customers have moved their business somewhere else after one single poor customer service experience

 These numbers speak for themselves.
 You must provide your customers with excellent support with minimal human interaction to keep them hooked on your product.

 You need to give them clear instructions, easy-to-follow user manuals, and an exhaustive collection of FAQs — all wrapped in a modern and intuitive product.